corafan1116/Moth-Species-Classification/README.md

 The validation and testing datasets were not augmented.

-The datasets were loaded using the TensorFlow `tf.data` pipeline for batch processing during training.
+The resulting datasets were processed using TensorFlow's `tf.data` pipeline for efficient batch processing during training and evaluation.

 ## Models